rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/21_bandit21.md

 You will now be within tmux.
 Hit Ctrl + B, then % to split the terminal into two.
 You can navigate between the panes by hitting Ctrl + B, and then the arrow key corresponding to the direction you wish to move to.

-In the left pane, we will set up localhost to listen in on a random port, and ensure the current password is passed to the session; I'll use 35000 in this case:
+In the left pane, we will set up localhost to listen in on a random port, and ensure the current password is passed to the session; I'll use port 35000 in this case:

 **`bandit20@bandit:~$ echo VxCazJaVykI6W36BkBU0mJTCM8rR95XT | nc -l localhost 35000`**